securitybunker/databunker.org/content/home/top.md

 #<p style='font-size:0.8rem;'>⭐⭐⭐⭐⭐ <a href="/success-story/kyc-backend-for-crypto-startup/" style="text-decoration:underline;text-underline-offset:4px;">a perfect kyc backend</a></p>
 #Check out the <a href="/doc/start/" style="text-decoration:underline;text-underline-offset:4px;">Getting Started Guide</a> and start protecting PII records in no time!
 +++
-**Databunker** is a super-fast, open-source service developed in Go for secure storage of sensitive personal records.
+**Databunker** is a lighting-fast, open-source service developed in Go for secure storage of sensitive personal records.
 Protect user records from SQL and GraphQL injections with a simple API.
 Streamline GDPR, HIPAA, ISO 27001, and SOC2 compliance.